A hidden Markov model for statistical arbitrage in international crude oil futures markets: Statistical arbitrage strategies

 \textbf{Strategy 2: probability interval (ProbI)}.
-If the investor wants to avoid too much trading and save on transaction costs, she should open a position only when the spread deviates significantly from zero.
-One common choice to quantify this deviation (see, e.g., \cite{ES19}) is to trade when the spread exceeds the so-called Bollinger band (\cite{Bollinger}), which coincides with the 95\% probability interval under a normality assumption, where the two moments of the distribution are estimated dynamically over a rolling window of $n$ days.
-This improves on the related strategy analyzed in the seminal work of \cite{GGR06}, where the bands are just assumed to be constant and equal to twice the sample standard deviation over the entire test sample.
-The ProbI strategy generalizes the strategy analyzed in \cite{BM09}, who consider two different bands associated to two alternating market regimes.
+If the investor prefers avoiding too much trading in order to save on transaction costs, she should open a position only when the spread deviates significantly from zero.
+One common choice to quantify this deviation is to trade when the spread exceeds the so-called Bollinger band (see, e.g., \cite{ES19}), which coincides with the 95\% probability interval under a normality assumption, where the two moments of the distribution are estimated dynamically over a rolling window of $n$ days.
+This improves on the related strategy analyzed in the seminal work of \cite{GGR06}, where the bands are just assumed to be constant and equal to twice the sample standard deviation.
+The present ProbI strategy generalizes the strategy analyzed in \cite{BM09}, who consider two different bands associated to two alternating market regimes.